When it comes to property value, everyone seems to have an opinion. But if you’re looking to borrow, the only opinion that matters is your bank’s.

 - Plenty of storage such as built-in or walk-in wardrobes

-What this means is that the valuers can be subjective in their interpretation of the characteristic of the property and market conditions at a given point in time.
+Valuers can be subjective in their interpretation of the characteristics of the property and market conditions at a given point in time.

-In other words, they can be influenced by their own bias so it’s not surprising that they are often challenged on how they arrived at the figure.
+In other words, they can be influenced by their own bias so it’s not surprising that they are often challenged on how they arrived at a figure.